getyoti/yoti-node-sdk/tests/e2e/README.md

 ```
 webdriver-manager update
 ```
-This will install webdriver-manager which manages the browser drivers.
+This will use webdriver-manager which manages the installation of the browser drivers.

 **Instructions below will detail how to run the tests:**